Skip to main content

 Data Access and Security Plans may be required for regulated data, such as Human Subject information or Export Controlled data, or when the Data provider requires one.
 The DUA intake form is intended to help SPARCS identify those circumstances.
 If the requester has developed a DASP, that can be included in the PINS record, but is not required.

 Depending on the specific data and the requirements set forth in the DUA, IRB review and approval or a specific determination may be needed.
-The IRB outlines requirements for the secondary use of human subjects’ data.
-Reasons IRB approval for the use of data that is covered under a DUA could include:
+The IRB outlines requirements for the secondary use of human subjects’ data on their website.
+Reasons IRB approval for the use of human subjects’ data that is covered under a DUA could include:

 • If the data are obtained for research purposes and are considered private and individually identifiable or easily re-identifiable to the research team.